 Data

 The samples generated in these simulations are allocated into living circles and halls of residence that match the distributions from undergraduate students at the University of Bristol.
 In total there are 8,477 students allocated to 1,529 living circles, divided across 37 halls of residence.
 The median number of students per living circle is 5, and the maximum is 44.
-The distribution of students per living circle is shown in Supplementary Figure 1.
+The distribution of students per living circle is shown in Figure 1.

 Heterogeneity of viral load and RT-qPCR detection